w-u-2-o/node-red-shutdown/README.md

 # node-red-quit-flow
-A tiny flow to stop node-red on Windows
+A tiny flow to stop node-red on Windows.

+This will kill the node-red process.
+You can then close the browser window.